pau1ie/CuriousDBA/content/post/moving.md

 # Moving

-My hosting at the University of Cambridge is being discontinued.
+My hosting at the University of Cambridge: people.ds.cam.ac.uk/psh35 is being discontinued.
 I am therefore moving [this blog](https://curiousdba.netlify.com/) to Netlify:

 Please update your bookmarks or feed reader to: https://curiousdba.netlify.com/